astronomer/docs/learn/airflow-object-storage-tutorial.md

     $ astro dev init
     ```

-2. Add the following lines to your `requirements.txt` file to install the Amazon provider with the `s3fs` extension, as well as the [scikit-learn](https://scikit-learn.org/stable/) package.
+2. Add the following lines to your Astro project `requirements.txt` file to install the Amazon provider with the `s3fs` extension, as well as the [scikit-learn](https://scikit-learn.org/stable/) package.
 If you are using Google Cloud Storage or Azure Blob Storage, install the [Google provider](https://registry.astronomer.io/providers/apache-airflow-providers-google/versions/latest) or [Azure provider](https://registry.astronomer.io/providers/apache-airflow-providers-microsoft-azure/versions/latest) instead.

     ```text
     apache-airflow-providers-amazon[s3fs]==8.13.0